 Clio Payments: Your built-in legal payment processing solution with Clio Manage

 You asked the questions and Clio has the answers.
-With the aim of providing a client-centered experience, we help you make your collections process fast, automated, and convenient for you and your clients with online payments.
+With the aim of providing a client-centered experience, we help you make your collections process fast, automated, and convenient for you and your clients.

 Clio Payments makes it easy for your clients to pay bills online using a credit card, debit card, or eCheck—without the need for a third-party payment processor.
 Built within the powerful Clio Manage infrastructure, Clio Payments offers a faster, more transparent collections experience and a real-time view of transactions.

 Clio provides a cost-effective legal payment processing solution for credit card, debit card, and eCheck/ACH payments alike.
 Unlike many online payment processing solutions, Clio Payments offers simple, transparent pricing.
-There’s just one flat rate—with no hidden fees, card brand charges, or extra fees.
+There are no hidden fees, surprise bills, or extra costs.

-If you aren’t accepting online payments yet, you could be losing potential clients—not to mention wasting time chasing payments.
+If you aren’t accepting online payments yet, you could be losing potential clients—not to mention wasting time chasing payments or processing checks.
 Don’t let the payment process become a friction point between you and your clients.
-By implementing a legal payment processing solution today, you can better maintain cash flow, get paid faster, and improve client satisfaction.
+By implementing a legal payment solution, you can better maintain cash flow, get paid faster, and improve client satisfaction.

 By asking potential software providers the important questions, you can select a vendor that best fits your needs.
-And, ultimately, helps you meet all of your client-focused and ethical responsibilities.
+And that ultimately helps you meet all of your client-focused and ethical responsibilities.